makerdiary/nrf54l15-connectkit/docs/guides/programming/programming-the-nrf54l15.md

 ## Installing pyOCD

-To program the nRF54L15, a tool that supports the CMSIS-DAP protocol should be installed.
-The latest pyOCD package from the HEAD of the `develop` branch is required.
+To program the nRF54L15, a tool that supports the CMSIS-DAP protocol should be installed. [pyOCD v0.38.0] or newer is required.

+The latest stable version of pyOCD may be installed via [pip].
 Open up a terminal and run:

 === "Windows"

     ``` bat
-    py -3 -m pip install git+https://github.com/pyocd/pyOCD.git@develop --upgrade
+    py -3 -m pip install -U pyocd
     ```

 === "macOS"

     ``` bash
-    python3 -m pip install git+https://github.com/pyocd/pyOCD.git@develop --upgrade
+    python3 -m pip install -U pyocd
     ```

 === "Ubuntu"

     ``` bash
-    python3 -m pip install git+https://github.com/pyocd/pyOCD.git@develop --upgrade
+    python3 -m pip install -U pyocd
     ```

+    !!!
+Note
+        On Linux, permission to access USB devices from user space must be explicitly granted via udev rules.
+See [udev rules on Linux] for detailed instructions.

 ## Connecting the board